-In 2016, ARMWC was acquired by the California American Water Company which has ceased operation of the VOC treatment facility.
+In 2016, ARMWC was acquired by the California American Water Company which has ceased operation of the VOC treatment facility and destroyed the existing wells.
 That leaves GSWC's Encinita Plant as the singular operating deep zone remedy project on the west side of the EMOU.
+In 2025, as a result of the revised MCL for CrVI, GSWC and the WSPSD will evaluate the need for additional treatment at the Encinita Plant.

-As of September 30, 2022, the west side deep zone remedy projects has treated approximately 36,837.38 acre-feet of contaminated groundwater and has removed 841.40 lbs. of VOCs.
+As of June 30, 2024, the west side deep zone remedy projects has treated approximately 39,659 acre-feet of contaminated groundwater and has removed 875 lbs. of VOCs.

-East Side Remedy
+➤ East Side Remedy

-The ESPSD is responsible for containment of the eastern shallow zone contaminant plume (Figure 4) and the containment of the southeastern deep zone contaminant plume (Figure 5).
+The ESPSD are responsible for containment of the eastern shallow zone contaminant plume (Figure 4) and the containment of the southeastern deep zone contaminant plume (Figure 5).
 Containment of the eastern shallow plume will be accomplished via five extraction wells, a centralized treatment facility and three reinjection wells.
 The treatment facility will be designed to treat not only VOCs but all ECs.
 The east side shallow zone remedy became operational in March 2015.

-As of September 30, 2022 the east side shallow zone remedy project has treated approximately 300.00 acre-feet of contaminated groundwater and has removed 45.70 lbs. of VOCs.
+As of June 30, 2024, the east side shallow zone remedy project has treated approximately 405 acre-feet of contaminated groundwater and has removed 63 lbs. of VOCs.

-In 2013, ESPSD in conjunction with CEM installed three extraction wells in the intermediate zone aquifer in the southeastern sector and constructed a centralized treatment facility to control migration of low levels of VOCs.
+In 2013, ESPSD in conjunction with CEM installed three extraction wells in the intermediate zone aquifer in the southeastern sector of the EMOU and constructed a centralized treatment facility to control migration of low levels of VOCs.
 The treated water will be conveyed into CEM's existing distribution system in the area.
 WQA has provided the ESPSD federal reimbursements for their projects.